 Wait, I could turn this blogging thing into a real income?
 That was a life-changer.

 I studied Victoria’s book and talked to my husband.
 He didn’t have high hopes, but I was already blogging for fun, so anything I earned would be basically free money.

 I started fresh with a brand new blog on June 1st, 2017, and following the advice from Make Money Blogging at Any Level I made $100 my first month.
 By 6 months in, I began earning at least $1000 each month.
 And now, 9 months in, I’m quitting my day job!

 I won’t lie to you.
 That’s not typical.
 Most bloggers spend at least 2-3 years building a following before they can commit to blogging full time, and plenty don’t ever get there.
 The sooner you start, the sooner you can bring home your first dollar.

 As a beginning blogger, most of your traffic will come from Pinterest.
-If you take time to make a beautiful Pinterest image, it’ll pay back in the long term.
+If you take the time to make a beautiful Pinterest image, it’ll pay back in the long term.
 Eventually, once you get established, organic Google search traffic will pick up and you’ll be able to make steady income even while on vacation.

 But for now, you need to focus on rocking Pinterest while building your SEO for the long term.

 If you’re befuddled by Pinterest, try Powerful Pinning.
 Sarah teaches you how to use Pinterest to create compelling pins that get you traffic.
-I’ve watched as she’s helped quite a few bloggers up their pinterest game and drive enough traffic to begin earning serious income.
+I’ve watched as she’s helped quite a few bloggers up their Pinterest game and drive enough traffic to begin earning serious income.